ihmwg/IHMCIF/dictionary_documentation/documentation.md

    or ligand bound and unbound states.
  - A time-ordered ensemble representing a trajectory, reaction cycle or metabolic pathway.

-The dictionary also includes defitions for the integrative modeling workflow, which can be complex involving multiple stages of sampling, scoring and post-processing (such as filtering and clustering).
+The dictionary also includes definitions for the integrative modeling workflow, which can be complex involving multiple stages of sampling, scoring and post-processing (such as filtering and clustering).
 The structural details of the ensembles of macromolecular assemblies obtained through integrative modeling are also captured in the I/H methods dictionary.